|

 Another

-interesting seaside stopover is the fortified town of Brouage.
+interesting seaside stop is the fortified town of Brouage.

 Busy in summer but peaceful out of season.
 Good cafés, and